thegetty/grj-19/content/2-alai-kidd.md

 Kupferstichkabinett, Inv.
 156

-\### Prologue to the Minor Prophets, followed by part of Hosea
+#### Prologue to the Minor Prophets, followed by part of Hosea

 15 lines of text, with 9-line foliate initial

-recto: “[Non idem or]{.smallcaps}do est duodecim prophetarum . . . de omnibus dicere.”
+recto: “<span class="small-caps">Non idem or</span>do est duodecim prophetarum . . . de omnibus dicere.”

 Stegmüller, *Repertorium biblicum medii aevi,* no. 500.
 Printed in Weber and Gryson, *Biblia Sacra iuxta Vulgatam versionem,*1907, lines 1–5.